royalapplications/docs/src/r2021/scripting/objects/options/royalapplicationsetting.md

 ### PolicyDoNotAllowWeakDocumentPasswords
 Type: `bool`, Default Value: `false`
 This policy setting allows you to manage if a user is able to specify weak document passwords.
 The password strength indicator in Royal TS must show 'Great' (color green) in order to accept the password.
+### PolicyDoNotAllowWindowsCredentialManager
+Type: `bool`, Default Value: `false`
+This policy setting allows you to manage if a user is allowed to save document passwords in the Windows Credential Manager.
 ## Proxy Server
 ### ProxyEnabled
 Type: `bool`, Default Value: `false`